MODM coordination of clinical studies

 TU PAM1AXET: THERAPEUTIC APPROACHES - PHARMACOKINETICS - PEC

-Number of ECTS = 5 - Responsible TU : Patrice Ravel
+Number of ECTS = 5 - Responsible for TU : Patrice Ravel

 Prerequisites: Physiology program (Bachelor's degree), knowledge of clinical trial procedures